-Establishment 2003 - EANPG Decision 45/34, revised 2016 – EANPG Conclusion 58/31, Revised 2017- EANPG/59 RASG-EUR/06 Conclusion 17
+Establishment 1994 – EANPG Conclusion 36/2, 2003 - EANPG Decision 45/34, 2016 – EANPG Conclusion 58/31, 2017- EANPG/59 RASG-EUR/06 Conclusion 17,

+2025 – EASPG Decision 7/10

 Terms of Reference

-The Route Development Group RDGE works within the terms of reference of the EASPG, on matters related to ATS route planning and implementation, as well as airspace improvement projects, in the Eastern part of the ICAO European Region that are included in the following task list.
+The Route Development Group RDGE works within the terms of reference of the EASPG, on matters related to the design, development, planning and implementation of an improved ATS route network, free route airspace, optimised airspace structures (including Flexible Use of Airspace- FUA) , in the Eastern part of the ICAO European Region as well as in the interface areas to adjacent ICAO Regions that are included in the following task list.

-The RDGE work/activities also support the implementation of the aviation system block upgrade (ASBU) modules of the Global Air Navigation Plan (ICAO Doc 9750, GANP) in the improvement area of Optimum Capacity and Flexible Flights, with relationships to Block 0 modules: B0-CCO (improved efficiency in departure profiles), B0-FRTO (improved operations through enhanced en-route trajectories), B0-CDO (improved flexibility &efficiency in descend profiles).
+The RDGE work/activities also support the implementation of the Aviation System Block Upgrade (ASBU) threads of the Global Air Navigation Plan (ICAO Doc 9750, GANP) in the 4 performance improvement areas of:

-Develop and maintain working procedures for:

-RDGE and its four subgroups and
+- APTA (improve arrival and departure operations) for CCO (improved efficiency in departure profiles) and CDO (improved flexibility &efficiency in descend profiles);

+- FRTO (improved operations through enhance en-route trajectories) for direct routings (DCT), airspace planning and flexible use of airspace (FUA), Free route airspace (FRA) including large scale cross border FRA, Required Navigation Performance (RNP) Routes and Trajectory Options Set (TOS);

+- TBO (trajectory based operations) for network performance on demand synchronization of trajectory-based operations. .

+RDGE task list:

+Establish the RDGE working structure (e.g. Sub Groups) to cover several geographical focus areas;

-procedures to handle the proposals for amendment to the ATS route network (including airspace improvement projects) and eANP;
+Develop and maintain working procedures for the RDGE and its Subgroups, as well as the procedures for the development, consolidation and implementation of amendments to the ATS Route network, airspace improvement projects and optimised airspace structures to the eANP;

-Identify requirements/improvements for maintaining an efficient ATS route network (including airspace improvement projects), based on the airspace users’ needs in coordination with States, international organizations (IOs) and other ICAO Regions;
+Identify requirements/improvements for maintaining an efficient ATS route network, free route airspace, and optimised airspace structures, based on the airspace users’ needs in coordination with States, international organizations (IOs) and other ICAO Regions;

 Note: the "ATS Route Catalogue" is a live document; it should be reviewed and amended at each RDGE meeting

+Ensure consistency and inter-connectivity between airspace improvement projects, regional, sub-regional or local developments in order to provide a complete network picture to States, ANSPs, civil and military airspace users;

 Review and amend the components of the national ATS route structure in order to ensure their compliance with the ICAO requirements (i.e. 5LNC, ATS route designators, WGS-84 coordinates, etc.);

-Apply procedure to obtain regional air navigation agreement for proposals for amendment to the ATS route network (including airspace improvement projects) and eANP (Note: The High Seas Coordination Procedure has been temporarily suspended until a global solution will be developed by all Regional Offices and ICAO HQ);
+Maintain close coordination with the EUROCONTROL Route Network Development Sub-Group (RNDSG);

-Ensure the implementation of the approved amendments to the ATS route network (including airspace improvement projects) and EUR eANP.
+Support States in the timely implementation of the approved amendments to the ATS route network, the airspace improvement projects and the optimised airspace structures.

 Composition of the RDGE

-Armenia, Azerbaijan, Belarus, Bulgaria, Estonia, Finland, Georgia, Hungary, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Norway, Poland, Republic of Moldova, Romania, Russian Federation, Sweden, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan, EUROCONTROL, IAC, IBAC, IACA, and IATA.
+Armenia, Azerbaijan, Belarus, Bulgaria, Estonia, Finland, Georgia, Hungary, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Norway, Poland, Republic of Moldova, Romania, Russian Federation, Sweden, Tajikistan, Türkiye, Turkmenistan, Ukraine, Uzbekistan, EUROCONTROL, IAC, IBAC, IACA, and IATA.
 For specific coordination matters, any other State within the ICAO EUR Region may also be invited to participate at the RDGE.
 Other relevant stakeholders may also be invited to participate as observers.

-With regard to specific inter-regional coordination matters the following adjacent States may will also be invited through their appropriate ICAO Regional Office: Afghanistan, Canada, China, Democratic People’s Republic of Korea, Iran, Iraq, Japan, Mongolia, Pakistan, Syrian Arab Republic, United States.
+With regard to specific inter-regional coordination matters, adjacent States may also be invited through their appropriate ICAO Regional Office.